Rebecca

 If depression significantly impacts your daily life but does not require inpatient hospitalization, our IOP may be appropriate.

 Taking the first step toward recovery is courageous.
 At DeSoto Memorial Hospital, we are here to support you every step of the way.
-Contact us today to learn more about our Intensive Outpatient Program for depression.
+Contact us today to learn more about our Intensive Outpatient Program.